Skip to content

 1. Optimistic income projection.
 Operators assume next month's revenue is "this month + 10% growth" without basis.
 Use trailing 30-day average, not aspirational targets.

 1. Missing irregular expenses.
-BAS, tax agent fees, annual subscription renewals, equipment purchases.
+Quarterly tax filings, accountant fees, annual subscription renewals, equipment purchases.
 These always exist; budget for them.

 Why this matters

 The 60-day forecast is the cheapest insurance policy you can buy against cashflow disasters.
 It costs 90 minutes upfront + 15 minutes weekly to maintain.
-The payback: avoiding even one cashflow crisis (missed BAS, supplier nonpayment, paused Stripe account) is worth thousands in damage avoidance plus operator-time saved.
+The payback: avoiding even one cashflow crisis (missed tax filing, supplier nonpayment, paused Stripe account) is worth thousands in damage avoidance plus operator-time saved.

-Most AU dropshippers operate without this.
-Most AU dropshippers also have at least one cashflow crisis per year.
+Most operators operate without this.
+Most operators also have at least one cashflow crisis per year.
 The correlation is not coincidental.

-AU homewares operator — built first 60-day forecast, identified A$4k cash gap 6 weeks out, restructured spending
+Homewares operator — built first 60-day forecast, identified $4k cash gap 6 weeks out, restructured spending

-An AU homewares operator at A$55k/month built her first 60-day forecast in March 2025 (90 minutes work).
+A homewares operator at $55k/month built her first 60-day forecast in March 2025 (90 minutes work).
 The forecast revealed: